Cyber4All/circleci-aws/README.md

 Docker image for use in CircleCI jobs to deploy to AWS

-Includes Docker and AWS Cli
+Includes Docker, AWS CLI, and jq